 - At least 3 years of credit history, showing no current delinquencies, recent bankruptcies (7 years), open tax liens, charge-offs or non-medical collections account in the past 12 months

-- No more than 10 inquiries on your credit report in the last 6 months
+- 6 or fewer credit inquiries on your credit report in the last 6 months

 Prosper’s requirements are not quite as stringent.
 To qualify with Prosper you must have a FICO score of 640.
-If you don’t know your credit score, you can click here to how to get your credit score for free.
+If you don’t know your credit score, you can click here to get your credit score.
 Prosper also doesn’t have the same debt-to-income ratio requirements that you’ll find with LendingClub.

 As you consider your best options for consolidating debt, here is a table summarizing LendingClub and Prosper: